SoapCode/UCompile/README.md

 It's going to make sense soon, I promise!
 Let's look at some examples:

+**1. Methodless code compilation and execution.**

-1. Here let's create an empty scene, and add an empty GameObject to it with following script attached.
+Here let's create an empty scene, and add an empty GameObject to it with following script attached.

 ```csharp
 using UnityEngine;